-One of the primary issues with US expat taxes is knowing the additional reporting requirements from the IRS or the Treasury Department.
-The IRS recently announced updated guidelines for reporting assets overseas on US expat taxes, using Form 8938.
+One of the primary challenges with US expat taxes is being knowledgeable of all the additional reporting requirements from the IRS or the Treasury Department.
+The IRS has specific guidelines for reporting assets overseas on US expat taxes, using FATCA Form 8938.
 Form 8938 has updated thresholds for expats and what other reporting requirements still exist for Americans with financial accounts or assets overseas.

 US Expat Taxes – Form 8938

 Form 8938 (Statement of Specified Foreign Financial Assets) is to be filed with your US expat taxes by expats with certain types of financial assets or foreign bank accounts if they are above the applicable threshold.
 The thresholds vary on filing status.

 “Form 8938 is required when the total value of specified foreign assets exceeds certain thresholds.
 For example, a married couple living in the U.S. and filing a joint tax return would not file Form 8938 unless their total specified foreign assets exceed $100,000 on the last day of the tax year or more than $150,000 at any time during the tax year.”